IngmarStein/SMJobKit/Xcode Templates/Application/SMJobKit-Based Application.xctemplate/README-SMJobKit.md

 2. Set up your application's target to link with `SMJobKit.framework`.

-3. Set up your service's target to link with `libSMJService.a`.

 Xcode templates can do a lot, but not everything!
 Plus, they're not really documented.
 If you know how to accomplish any of the above steps via template configuration, let me know, please :)